 Let ReplacerFunction be replacer.

-Else if the [[Class]] internal property of replacer is "Array", then
+Else if replacer has a [[NativeBrand]] internal property with value NativeArray , then

 Let PropertyList be an empty internal List

 For each value v of a property of replacer that has an array index property name.
 The properties are enumerated in the ascending array index order of their names.